Dirck Jansz Graeff

 Dirck Jansz Graeff, also Diederik Jansz Graeff, Lord of the manors Valckeveen and Vredenhof (Amsterdam 1532 – 27 July 1589), was a patrician, wholesaler, shipowner, politician and large landowner.
-He was also a member of the Reformed Church, a supporter of the Geuzen and the Protestant-minded community of wholesale merchants, and a confidant of William I of Orange (William the Silent).
+He became an important figure of the Protestant Reformation, member of the Reformed Church, supporter of the Geuzen and the Protestant-minded community of wholesale merchants, and a confidant of William I of Orange (William the Silent).
 Graeff was the founder of a regent dynasty of the Dutch Golden Age and the short time of the First Stadtholderless Period that retained power and influence for centuries and produced a number of ministers.
 He was the first Burgomaster of Amsterdam from the De Graeff family.

 Family De Graeff

 Dirck Jansz Graeffs was the first illustrious member of the De Graeff family.
-His parents were Jan Pietersz Graeff, a cloth merchant and advisor of Amsterdam, and Stein Braseman.
-His older brother was Lenaert Jansz de Graeff, a leading captain of the Sea Beggars in the Capture of Brielle.
+His parents were Jan Pietersz Graeff, a cloth wholesaler and advisor of Amsterdam, and Stein Braseman.
+His older brother was Lenaert Jansz de Graeff, an important figure of the Protestant Reformation in Amsterdam and privateer and leading captain of the Sea Beggars in the Capture of Brielle.

 During the Dutch Golden Age, the De Graeff family were very critical of the Orange family's influence in the Netherlands.
 Together with the Republican-minded family Bicker, the De Graeffs strived for the abolition of stadtholdership.
 They desired the full sovereignty of the individual regions in which the Republic of the United Seven Netherlands were not ruled by a single person.
 Instead of a sovereign (or stadtholder) the political and military power was lodged with the States General and with the regents of the cities in Holland.